sachamasry/klepsidra/README.md

 ### Future

 * Audit other timers for strengths and weaknesses
+* Markdown
   * Refactor conversion of plain text to Markdown everywhere; should interpretation happen at table layout level, or earlier at query level?
+  * Create a dedicated field to markdown text, and another for HTML, to improve performance, by not requiring just in time mardown interpretation
 * Expand role of activity types beyond the hour rate, to act as a rigid categorisation for major types of activities, which cannot be entrusted to tags only, e.g. exercise, learning, professional development
   * Automate `billable`, duration unit measurements, and tags within it; selecting this on an activity should automatically adjust these attributes on a timer
 * Security improvements